La Posada Restaurante Arlington

 Mexican Style Paella

-pan seared scollops, shrimp,clams,calamari,shrimp,chicken and homemade chorizo sautéed with pico de gallo,mushrooms in a chipotle lobster cream sauce tossed with rice
+Pan seared scollops, shrimp,clams,calamari,chicken,chorizo and mussels, sautéed with pico de gallo and mushrooms in a chipotle lobster cream sauce tossed with rice.

 Sign up to hear from us about specials, sales, and events.